First-Year Home Maintenance Plan for South African Homeowners

 No. The goal is to prioritise.
 Fix urgent safety, water, electrical, security and damage-causing issues first.
 Monitor lower-risk issues and budget calmly for non-urgent improvements.

-Is this plan specific to South Africa? +
+Is this first-year home maintenance plan specific to South Africa? +

 Yes.
 It is written around South African homeowner realities including geysers, damp, drainage, gutters, seasonal storms, security features, load-shedding, basic electrical safety and practical repair budgeting.